modyo/modyo-docs/docs/platform/channels/sites.md

 #### Referrer-Policy

-The `Referer` header contains information of the previous web page from which your are linked, with the `Referrer-Policy` header you can control how much information should be included in the Referer header.
+The `Referer` header contains information about the previous web page which is linked to the resource being requested, and you can control how much information should be included in the `Referer` header  with the `Referrer-Policy` header.

 * **no-referrer**: No referrer information is sent.
 * **no-referrer-when-downgrade**: Don't send referrer information to a less